SuperAwesomeLTD/sa-kws-android-sdk-docs/versions/3.0.0/source/03userdetails.rst

 .. note::

-	Please note that depending on the available permissions you have (detailed in the **PermissionsModel** object) you may or may not see the various pieces of information associated with a user.
+	Please note that depending on the available permissions you have (detailed in the **IPermissionsModel**) you may or may not see the various pieces of information associated with a user.

 .. note::